viant/bqtail/cmd/README.md

 BqTail client can use one the following auth method

-1. With BqTail oath client (by default)
+1. With BqTail BigQuery OAuth client (by default)

 - no env setting needed